chenbishop/kasm-helm/charts/kasm-single-zone/README.md

 7. Review the notes for the remaining settings in the `values.yaml` file and make adjustments as necessary

 ### Deploy Helm Chart

+values.yaml
+1. set the hostname
+2. add ssl cert

+additional steps:
+1. add the ingress address to your dns zone
+2. install agent

 ```bash
 ## Use this if you manually created the namespace